danriedl/engular/adev/src/content/tools/cli/environments.md

 You can define different named build configurations for your project, such as `development` and `staging`, with different defaults.

 Each named configuration can have defaults for any of the options that apply to the various builder targets, such as `build`, `serve`, and `test`.
-The [Angular CLI](tools/cli) `build`, `serve`, and `test` commands can then replace files with appropriate versions for your intended target environment.
+The [Engular CLI](tools/cli) `build`, `serve`, and `test` commands can then replace files with appropriate versions for your intended target environment.

-## Angular CLI configurations
+## Engular CLI configurations

-Angular CLI builders support a `configurations` object, which allows overwriting specific options for a builder based on the configuration provided on the command line.
+Engular CLI builders support a `configurations` object, which allows overwriting specific options for a builder based on the configuration provided on the command line.

 <docs-code language="json">